-The He I lines appears in the spectra between ~10 (He I 10830 and 5876 Å) and $\sim$ 15 (He i 6678, 7065 and 20581 Å) days.
+The HeI lines appears in the spectra between ~10 (HeI 10830 and 5876 Å) and ~15 (He1 6678, 7065 and 20581 Å) days.
 Later on we see the 5016 and 17002 Å lines emerge as well.
 As mentioned the atmosphere modelling does not well reproduce the He I lines but those identified here are present in the model spectrum with optical depths of 0.1-5 during the temperature peak between ~10 and ~20 days.
-Increasing the He i excitation fraction to mimic the non-thermal excitation reproduce the He I lines and their relative strengths reasonably well.
+Increasing the He I excitation fraction to mimic the non-thermal excitation reproduce the HeI lines and their relative strengths reasonably well.
 At 100 days, all He I lines, except He I 17002 Å, are present and identified by the NLTE modelling.
-Given the low ionization potential of Na I and the high temperatures we find it unlikely that He i 5876 is blended with Na i 5890/5896 at early times.
-Using the atmosphere modelling we find a very low ion fraction of Na I $(<10^{-7})$ and the optical depth for Na i 5890/5896 to be negligible during the first 30 days.
-Using the NLTE modelling at 100 days we find emission to arise primarily from Na 1 5890/5896 and absorption to be a blend.
-He i 10830 is likely to be blended with Paschen $\gamma$ at early times and He i 5016 Å is likely to be blended with Fe i 5018 Å. Figure 12 shows a closeup of the evolution centred on the He I lines.
-Helium absorption is mainly seen below the $\sim 11000 \, \text{km s}^{-1}$ attributed to the interface between the helium core and the hydrogen rich envelope although He i 10830 Å absorption extends beyond this velocity and also shows a narrow dip close to it between $\sim 30$ and $\sim 60$ days (see also Fig. 13).
+Given the low ionization potential of Na1 and the high temperatures we find it unlikely that He 1 5876 is blended with Na 1 5890/5896 at early times.
+Using the atmosphere modelling we find a very low ion fraction of Na1 $(<10^{-7})$ and the optical depth for Na1 5890/5896 to be negligible during the first 30 days.
+Using the NLTE modelling at 100 days we find emission to arise primarily from Na1 5890/5896 and absorption to be a blend.
+He I 10830 is likely to be blended with Paschen γ at early times and He I 5016 Å is likely to be blended with Fe1 5018 Å. Figure 13 shows a closeup of the evolution centred on the HeI lines.
+Helium absorption is mainly seen below the ~ 11000 km s-1 attributed to the interface between the helium core and the hydrogen rich envelope although He I 10830 Å absorption extends beyond this velocity and also shows a narrow dip close to it between \sim 30 and \sim 60 days.
 We may speculate that this dip is caused by a denser shell of material close to the interface as was produced in explosion modelling of SN 1993J (e.g. Woosley et al. 1994).
 Whereas the fading and disappearance of the hydrogen lines are driven by the decreasing density and temperature of the envelope the appearance and growth of the helium lines is likely to be more complex.
 M13 suggest that the helium lines appear because the photosphere reaches the helium core.
-However, Fig. 13 (see below) suggests that the photosphere reaches the helium core at 5-7 days whereas the helium lines appear later, at lower velocities, close to the region where we expect the continuum photosphere to be located and then move outwards in velocity until ~40 days.
-This rather suggest the appearance and subsequent evolution to be driven by increasing non-thermal excitation due to the decreasing optical depth for the $\gamma$ -rays.
-For the line optical depth at a given velocity we have $\tau \propto t^{-2}x_l$ , where $x_l$ is the fraction of He i in the lower state.
-As the temperature decreases after $\sim 10$ days and the ion fraction of He i is high according to the modelling, we would expect the line optical depth at a given velocity to decrease if non-thermal excitation was not important.
-Detailed modelling including a treatment of non-thermal excitation of the helium lines is needed to better understand the behaviour of the He i lines.
+However, Fig. 14 (see below) suggests that the photosphere reaches the helium core at 5-7 days whereas the helium lines appear later, at lower velocities, close to the region where we expect the continuum photosphere to be located and then move outwards in velocity until ~40 days.
+This rather suggest the appearance and subsequent evolution to be driven by increasing non-thermal excitation due to the decreasing optical depth for the γ -rays.
+For the line optical depth at a given velocity (using the Sobolev (1957) approximation) we have $\tau \propto t^{-2}x_l$, where x_l is the fraction of HeI in the lower state.
+As the temperature decreases after ~ 10 days and the ion fraction of He I is high according to the modelling, we would expect the line optical depth at a given velocity to decrease if non-thermal excitation was not important.
+Detailed modelling including a treatment of non-thermal excitation of the helium lines is needed to better understand the behaviour of the HeI lines.

-Fig. 12.
+Fig. 13.
 Closeup of (interpolated) spectral evolution centred on the He I 10830 Å (left panel), He I 20581 Å (middle panel) and He I 5876 Å (right panel) lines.